 If you think you may have pelvic organ prolapse, talk to your doctor.
-There are a number of tests she may use to diagnose the condition.
+There are a number of tests they may use to diagnose the condition.

-First, she’ll ask you about your medical history and examine your pelvic organs.
-This will give her an idea of how strong your pelvic floor muscles are.
+First, they’ll ask you about your medical history and examine your pelvic organs.
+This will give them an idea of how strong your pelvic floor muscles are.
 (These are the muscles that hold your pelvic organs in place).
-It may be all she needs to do to make a diagnosis.
+It may be all they need to do to make a diagnosis.

 But other tests may be needed.
 Your doctor may want to find out if more than one organ has moved out of place, how severe the prolapse is, and whether you have other conditions related to it.
 The tests you get might include: